No longer passenger experience; It’s now seamless travel | Reflections from PTE

 Let’s get things straight.
 The conversation is shifting.
 It is no longer a question of passenger experience.
 Air travel is now defined by ensuring seamless travel.

 Having spent three days at Passenger Terminal Expo and Conference, it has become clear that the passenger now desires – no expects – a seamless experience from door to door.
-Now habituated to instant gratification and efficiency in day to day life thanks to the phenomenal ascent of technology, the air passenger now demands a similar level of personalisation from his experience when travelling by air.
+Expectant of instant gratification and efficiency in day to day life thanks to the phenomenal ascent of technology, the air passenger now demands a similar level of personalisation from his experience when travelling by air.

 How do we achieve this?